enzolutions/generator-marionette-drupal/README.md

 ![Model Generation](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_model.png "Model Generation")

+If you choose **None** you can define a custom end point for your model

 ### Generate a Collection
 ```bash
 $ yo marionette-drupal:collection
 ```
 The command above start an interactive interface to provide a Collection Name, select **Model** to be used in collection items and if a Jasmime Test unit must be created for new Model.

+Right now you must to set the end point URL relative to Drupal Backend Server.

-In the following image you see how the command looks
+In the following image you see how the command looks like.

 ![Collection Generation](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_collection.png "Collection Generation")